Helpmewithbiblestudy.org

 The message of the saints is silenced, because mankind finds the deceit of the immoral worldview pleasing, beneficial and addicting.

-Then one of the seven angels who had the seven bowls came and spoke with me, saying, "Come here, I will show you the judgment of the great harlot who sits on many waters, with whom the kings of the earth committed acts of immorality, and those who dwell on the earth were made drunk with the wine of her immorality."
+Then one of the seven angels who have the seven bowls came and spoke with me, saying, "Come here, I will show you the judgment of the great harlot who sits on many waters, with whom the kings of the earth committed sexual immorality, and those who dwell on the earth were made drunk with the wine of her sexual immorality."
 (Rev 17:1-2)

-For all the nations have drunk of the wine of the passion of her immorality, and the kings of the earth have committed acts of immorality with her, and the merchants of the earth have become rich by the wealth of her sensuality.
+For all the nations have drunk of the wine of the wrath of her sexual immorality, and the kings of the earth have committed sexual immorality with her, and the merchants of the earth have become rich by the power of her sensuality.
 (Rev 18:3)

-Two heavy circular millstones are used for grinding grain: one lying flat as a base and the other standing up rolling on an axel atop of the flat circular base.
+Two heavy circular millstones are used for grinding grain: one lying flat as a base and the other standing up rolling on an axle atop of the flat circular base.

 When speaking of deceit and causing others to go astray, Jesus mentions the use of a millstone in the figurative sense to warn against and emphasize the seriousness of the offense.
 And this is what Babylon was precisely guilty of.